-1. Introduction

-Structure of this document 1
+1. Introduction1 Structure of this document1

 2. Definitions, instructions and guidance for reporting the number and duration of interruptions to supply

-Introduction

-Information sources 3
+Information sources3

-Definitions of output measures 3
+Definitions of output measures3

-Further definitions 4
+Further definitions4

-Instructions and guidance 9
+Instructions and guidance9

-Output reporting requirements 17
+Output reporting requirements17

-Disaggregation of incidents 17

-3. Definitions, instructions and guidance for reporting on speed and quality of 24
+3. Definitions, instructions and guidance for reporting on speed and quality of

-telephone response
+telephone response25 Introduction

-Speed of telephone response 24
+Speed of telephone response25

-Quality of telephone response 27
+Quality of telephone response28

-4. Definitions, instructions and guidance for monitoring connections performance Introduction
+4. Definitions, instructions and guidance for monitoring connections performance31 Introduction

-Information sources 30
+Information sources

-Definitions of output measures 30
+Definitions of output measures31

-5. Definitions, instructions and guidance for monitoring medium term performant Introduction
+5. Definitions, instructions and guidance for monitoring medium-term performance.34 Introduction

-Definitions 34
+Definitions35

-Instructions and guidance 41
+Instructions and guidance43

-6. Environmental reportingIntroduction
+6. Environmental reporting48 Introduction

-Performance measures 47
+Performance measures48

-7. Required level of accuracy for reporting

-8. Reporting arrangements

-III (VUULIIVII J I
+Publication49

+Publication

-Appendix 1 Purpose of SLC 49 information 53
+Appendix 1 Purpose of SLC 49 information 54

-Appendix 2 Formulae for the purposes of reporting 54
+Appendix 2 Formulae for the purposes of reporting

-Appendix 3 Other formulae 59
+Appendix 3 Other formulae

-Appendix 4 SLC 49 Voltage boundaries 63
+Appendix 4 SLC 49 Voltage boundaries 64

-Appendix 5 Auditing and estimating the accuracy of interruptions report ing66
+Appendix 5 Auditing and estimating the accuracy of interruptions reporting